The Pacific War Online Encyclopedia

 The naval equivalent of a major was a lieutenant commander, who might command a small destroyer or submarine or serve as a department head on a large warship (cruiser, battleship, or carrier.)
 A commander, the naval equivalent of a lieutenant colonel, might command a large destroyer or submarine or serve as executive officer on a large warship, while a naval captain, equivalent to an army colonel, typically commanded a division of small warships or a single large warship.

 The naval equivalent of generals were admirals.
-Since there were only four traditional grades of admiral in the U.S. Navy, versus five grades of general in the U.S. Army, those rear admirals who were in the lower half of seniority were considered equivalent to brigadier generals.
+Since there were only three traditional grades of admiral in the U.S. Navy, versus four grades of general in the U.S. Army, those rear admirals who were in the lower half of seniority were considered equivalent to brigadier generals.
 They typically commanded a squadron of many small warships or a division of two to four large warships.
 Those rear admirals in the upper half of seniority were considered equivalent to a major general, and might command a task group of several large warships with their escorts.
 A vice admiral was equivalent to a lieutenant general and typically commanded a task force.
 A vice admiral might also command a naval district in home waters.
-Admirals were equivalent to generals and typically commanded a fleet, while the naval equivalent of a general of the army was a fleet admiral.
+Admirals were equivalent to generals and typically commanded a fleet, while the naval equivalent of the nontraditional rank of general of the army was a fleet admiral.
 Only four American officers were appointed as fleet admirals during the war: Leahy, President Roosevelt's personal military advisor and chairman of the Joint Chiefs of Staff; King, the top Navy commander; Nimitz, the Pacific Ocean Areas commander; and Halsey, the popular commander of Third Fleet.
 Spruance, Halsey's counterpart commanding Fifth Fleet, was denied his fifth star but was granted special status by Congress, including the right to continue drawing his full pay as an admiral after retirement.

 Navies included officers within their ranks who were